djtech42/YikYakTerminal/README.md

-## Important: API has changed, so some functions will probably not work until I fix them.
+## Important: API has changed, so only reading yaks and comments works right now.
+I am working on a fix.

 Yik Yak Command Line Version (Version 2.0)
 ==============